Worship Services

 the loving Ministry of Shannen Louwagie

-Spring and summer will return.
+Spring and summer have returned.
 Enjoy the memory

-of summers past with all the Summer blooms, as we await it's coming.
+of summers past with all the Summer that are with us again

 Our "sidewalk ramp" providing accessibility though the electric Red Door